Sustainable Development Goal 3: Target 3.6: Reduce road injuries and deaths

-The full text of Target 3.6 is: "By 2020, halve (50% less) the number of global deaths and injuries from road traffic accidents."
+The full text of Target 3.6 is: "halving the global number of deaths and injuries from road traffic crashes by 2030."

 Target 3.6 has only one Indicator: Indicator 3.6.1 is the Death rate due to road traffic injuries.

 The need for improvements in safer infrastructure and government regulation continues.
 In countries with great success, such as Sweden that boasts a 66 percent reduction in injury and deaths from 1990 to 2015, tough government regulation has been key.

 A Decade of Action for Road Safety 2011-2020 was declared in March 2010 by the United Nations General Assembly.
 In February 2020, the Stockholm Declaration that set a global target of reducing road traffic deaths and injuries by 50 percent by 2030.
 In August 2020, the United Nations ratified the Stockholm Declaration declaring 2021–2030 the Second Decade of action for Road Safety.